Best Things To Do in Rueda, Land of Wines

 Visit a Rueda Winery

-One of the things that you have to do yes or yes when you visit the Rueda area is to visit a winery.
+One of the things that you have to do yes or no when you visit the Rueda area is visit a winery.
 We visited the Reina de Castilla winery, but there are many more that you can choose from.

-One of the most famous is Yllera, where it is necessary to book a guided tour with tasting, especially on high season weekends.
+One of the most famous is Yllera, where booking a guided tour with tasting is necessary, especially on high season weekends.